umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-3-1-1-1.
 Non-future events

 For non-future (non-deontic) events, the `modstr` values correspond to the author’s level of certainty towards the occurrence of the event in the real world.
 Events presented as fact are annotated with
-`Aff`, while events for which the author categorically denies their occurrence are annotated `Neg`.
-When the author doesn’t present the event as fact, but has a higher level of certainty towards the event either being true or not true, this is annotated as `Prt` or, when the polarity is negative, `PrtNeg`.
-When the author doesn’t lean either direction towards the event being true in the real world or not, the event is annotated as `Neut` or
+`FullAff`, while events for which the author categorically denies their occurrence are annotated `FullNeg`.
+When the author doesn’t present the event as fact, but has a higher level of certainty towards the event either being true or not true, this is annotated as `PrtAff` or, when the polarity is negative, `PrtNeg`.
+When the author doesn’t lean either direction towards the event being true in the real world or not, the event is annotated as `NeutAff` or
 `NeutNeg`, depending on the polarity of the linguistic expression.
 These strength values are exemplified in ([\[4-3-1-1-1 (1)\]](#4-3-1-1-1 (1))).